-Homework activities will be added to the website on a weekly basis, usually by a Thursday evening (see the dated posts below) and should be completed by the following Tuesday.
+Homework activities will be added to Google Classroom on a weekly basis, by a Thursday evening and should be completed by the following Tuesday.

 Every week, we expect the children to read regularly.
 Ideally, all children will read every day but this does not need to be in the same way each time.
 Varying the way reading happens can help to keep it interesting.